The ultimate guide to the best restaurants in Melbourne:

 You’ll be sat on a cheap chair at a cheap table, and you’ll feel a million miles from the sleek interiors of Indian restaurants in town like Tonka and Daughter In Law, but the food at Spice Mix is just better and that’s the truth.

-From sizzling meats freshly prepared in the tandoor to rich, velvety curries and sides of pani puri, the dishes at Spice Mix are homely, comforting and very reasonable priced.
+From sizzling meats freshly prepared in the tandoor to rich, velvety curries and sides of pani puri, the dishes at Spice Mix are homely, comforting and very reasonably priced.

 Runner up: Contemporary Indian restaurant Atta in Albert Park is doing South Asian food differently, combining traditional recipes with native Australian ingredients to create a new sensory experience for curry lovers.